Lebanese parliament delays June election, deepening drift

 The electoral law was worked out in 2008 as a compromise, but it satisfied none of Lebanon's rival sectarian groups, and their leaders remain too divided to agree on a new formula.

-Over objections from one political bloc and a small but vocal protest near the parliament, 97 out of 128 legislators voted on Friday in favor of extending the term.
+Over objections from one political bloc and a small but vocal protest near the parliament, 97 out of 128 legislators voted on Friday in favour of extending the term.

 "They endorsed it in the first 10 minutes," a senior political source, who took part in the vote, told Reuters.